3 ways to add numbered headings to your Confluence pages

 Why?
 Because you can save yourself time, effort, and money by investing in an all-in-one collection of macros - Numbered Headings included!
 Read on to learn more…

-You can use Numbered Headings alongside other Content Formatting Macros
+You can use Numbered Headings alongside other macros included with Mosaic.

 Whether you're styling a knowledge base or adding structure to documentation, you can use Numbered Headings with any of the included macros to make Confluence pages that users love.